-Development at the Rosario site has been proceeding well and the Company expects to make a production decision before the end of fiscal 2008.
-To assist in meeting its goal of production start up in the last quarter of 2008, Aurcana has acquired a critical piece of mill equipment.
-Currently, lead times in the mining industry for both mill equipment and mining equipment are becoming increasingly longer but Aurcana has been successful in securing a SAG ("Semi-Autogenous Grinding") mill that will be instrumental in the refurbishment of the Rosario mill and ensure that timelines are maintained.
+In addition to the Company's exploration program, Aurcana acquired a critical piece of mill equipment.
+Currently, lead times in the mining industry for both mill equipment and mining equipment are becoming increasingly longer but Aurcana has been successful in securing a SAG ("Semi-Autogenous Grinding") mill that will be instrumental in the refurbishment of the Rosario mill.
 The SAG mill is capable of processing up to 1200 tonnes per day.